Nuts are good for your health, so we hear. Is that science, marketing or just nuttiness? At last, we have a way to find out.

-Let’s push aside the marketeers, and the health food cultists (who may have ethical reasons to steer you away from that big juicy steak), and focus on the scientific research.
+Let’s push aside the marketeers.
+And ignore the health food cultists, who may have ethical reasons to steer you away from that big juicy steak.
+Instead, let’s focus on the scientific research.

 Why should we believe this study compared with the clatter of noise from the people who want to improve our health with açaí, gingko, garcinia, and green coffee?

 First, let’s put this study into perspective among the different ways you can perform a health study on people.
 There are various “levels of evidence” that describe how convincing a study may be.